Ore. counties may pay Comcast now to save later

 PORTLAND, Ore.
-(AP) -- Three Oregon counties may return $16.8 million in taxes to Comcast this fall to avoid paying millions more in interest later if the cable television giant wins a property tax appeal.
+(AP) — Three Oregon counties may pay Comcast $16.8 million in taxes this fall to avoid paying millions more in interest later if the cable television giant wins a property tax appeal.

 Multnomah County could return approximately $8.2 million to Comcast, Washington County $5 million and Clackamas County $3.6 million.

-In addition to the metropolitan Portland counties, seven other Oregon counties could be affected: Benton, Columbia, Lane, Linn, Marion, Polk and Yamhill.
+In addition to those three metropolitan Portland counties, seven other Oregon counties could be affected: Benton, Columbia, Lane, Linn, Marion, Polk and Yamhill.

 The Oregonian reports that Comcast saw its property values and taxes increase dramatically after the state Department of Revenue began using a new formula to "centrally assess" the cable giant in 2009-10.
 Until then, individual counties "locally assessed" the company's property value.